RobertARandolph/AdmiralBumbleBee.com/_posts/2020-01-21-best-guitar-stand.md

 # Video

+<iframe width="800" height="480" src="https://www.youtube.com/embed/BNkCxG5iHps" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The video this week is under 3 minutes, so I chose to not include any graphics in the text post.
-It contains basically all of the information here, but in graphical form.
+The video this week is under 3 minutes.
+It contains basically all of the information here except the part about me stubbing my toe, but in graphical form.

 # K & M